R. N. Ravi: Governor of Tamil Nadu (2021–2026)

 After the governor's speech in the assembly on 9 January 2023, the state government claimed that Ravi omitted select words such as women empowerment, secularism, self-respect, and portions on B. R. Ambedkar and Dravidian leaders from the speech submitted by the state government to the governor's office.
 As per convention, the governor was to read the speech prepared by the state government.
 Chief minister Stalin moved a resolution requesting that the speaker to relax the state assembly rules to record only the speech prepared by the state administration and strike out any passages that the governor inserted or omitted.
 The motion was passed by the assembly, and the original speech prepared by the state government was documented.

 Ravi walked off from the assembly in the middle of the chief minister's speech on the resolution, before the assembly proceedings were closed.
 On 12 February 2024, Ravi again declined to read the entire customary address provided by the state government, except for the introductory parts, and walked off from the assembly as the speaker recited the Tamil rendition of the prepared address.
 Later in the day, a press release from the governor state that he cannot abide by the speech provided by the state government since he did not agree with many of its excerpts on "moral and factual reasons", and stated it would be "constitutional travesty" if he accepted and orated the speech.

+In June 2023, Ravi issued a communique that dismissed V. Senthil Balaji from the state's council of ministers, after Balaji's arrest by the Enforcement Directorate in a money laundering case.
+His announcement was criticised by several political parties, and chief minister Stalin responded that the governor does not have the authority to dismiss a minister without the recommendation of the elected government and indicated that the decision would be challenged legally.
+However, the governor withdrew the order on the same day, and stated that he was advised by the union home ministry to seek the opinion of the attorney general and acted accordingly.
+In April 2025, Balaji resigned from the cabinet after an ultimatum by the Supreme Court of India.